winunix/proxy-linux/README.md

 sudo npm uninstall -g --unsafe proxy-linux
 ```

-## Withour NPM
+## Without NPM

-You need to download or clone de repository on github and execute:
+You need to download or clone the repository on github and execute:

 ### Install